 Italian taxi drivers stage wildcat strike over pro-Uber bill

-Cabs are parked in downtown Turin as taxi drivers stopped all over Italy to protest against a government proposed bill on transportation that they fear would endanger their business by favoring American worldwide online transportation network company Uber, Thursday, Feb.
-16, 2017.
+Cabs are parked in downtown Turin as taxi drivers stopped all over Italy to protest against a government proposed bill on transportation that they fear would endanger their business by favoring American worldwide onli... .
+A taxi driver speaks to his colleagues gathered in downtown Turin, northern Italy, during a protest against a government proposed bill on transportation that they fear would endanger their business by favoring America... .

 Discussions